Rodolfo Castro Player Props: Pirates vs. Rockies

 Rodolfo Castro At The Plate

-- Castro has two doubles, a home run and five walks while hitting .333.
+- Castro is hitting .325 with three doubles, a home run and five walks.

-- Castro is batting .444 with one homer during his last outings and is on a six-game hitting streak.
+- Castro will look to extend his seven-game hitting streak.
+He's batting .368 with one homer during his last games.

-- Castro has picked up a hit in eight of 15 games this season, with multiple hits three times.
+- Castro has picked up a hit in 56.3% of his 16 games this season, with multiple hits in 18.8% of those games.

-- He has hit a home run in one of 15 games, and in 2.3% of his plate appearances.
+- He has hit a long ball in one of 16 games, and in 2.1% of his plate appearances.

-- Castro has driven in a run in three games this year (20.0%), including one multiple-RBI game.
+- In three games this season, Castro has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.